sachinprabhu90/Google-Reviews/README.md

 # Google Reviews Scraping for Social Listening Tool

 ###Objective
--  To understand the customer sentiment regarding the Reliance Trends Stores among Google Local Guides and Reviewers.
+-  To understand the customer sentiment regarding the Businesses among Google Local Guides and Reviewers.
    Reviews may be related to VM, merchandise, staff, parking etc.

 ###Methodology